Annotation in WinUI Radial Gauge

 Positioning annotation

 The annotation can be positioned using either the Angle or the Axis value.
-It can be controlled by the DirectionUnit property of Annotation.
+It can be controlled by the DirectionUnit property of the Annotation.
 The default value is Angle.

 Positioning annotation using angle